 The Murphy Perimeter Security Review, which followed the Westminster attacks in March 2017, strengthens the case for MPs’ accommodation to be located within a continuous single secure site.
 Of all the potential options considered, only the Northern Estate provides such space within a secure perimeter.

 January – February 2018

 The Government tables two motions on restoration and renewal of the Palace of Westminster, with a debate in the House of Commons in late January and in the Lords in early February.
-Both Houses back the decision for a full move as the “best and most cost effective way” of carrying out the works.
+Both Houses back the decision for a full move as the ‘best and most cost-effective way’ of carrying out the works.

 Indicative Development Timeline

-- Work expected to be completed to enable the temporary relocation of Parliament.
+Work is expected to be completed across both the Northern Estate site and at the QEII Conference Centre to enable the temporary relocation of Parliament.

-of the House of Commons and House of Lords to move back.
+Restoration and renewal of the Palace of Westminster is complete, enabling the functions of the House of Commons and House of Lords to move back.

 Consolidation of buildings within the Parliamentary Estate to reduce running costs.

 Selecting the site for a temporary House of Commons

 During the public consultation, we were asked to provide more detail about the alternative options that were explored.
 These were all considered during the lengthy down-selection process and we have summarised below the reasons for them being discounted.